geocarlos/neigborhood-map/README.md

 `export const API_KEY = 'YOUR_API_KEY';`, replacing 'YOUR_API_KEY' with the key you will get from Google.
 Click [here](https://developers.google.com/maps/documentation/javascript/get-api-key) if you do not know how to get a Google API Key.

-from your terminal or cmd/PowerShell, run the following commands:
+Then, once you have your API key, from your terminal or cmd/PowerShell, run the following commands:

 `npm install` - this will install the Node modules required by the application.